New Happenings in Estes Park, CO for Spring and Summer 2014

 ESTES PARK, Colo. - Nestled in the heart of Rocky Mountain National Park, Estes Park is a beloved Colorado mountain village by residents and guests alike.
 With a variety of historical tours, a range of activities and adventures guided by Rocky Mountain National Park experts, and a number of unique festivals, Estes Park is an excellent destination for guests of all ages.
 Having recovered from the flood damage in September 2013, Estes Park will bring back its well-loved traditional activities and events, as well as a number of new festivals and events.
 Below is just a sample of all the great things available in Estes Park for spring and summer of 2014.

 - Rocky Mountain National Park 2014 Volunteer Opportunities Post-Flood - This summer, Rocky Mountain National Park is inviting volunteers to help rehabilitation efforts around the park.
-The Rangers are looking for organized groups and families to assist on a variety of volunteer projects, including rebuilding trails and bridges that were washed out during the floods.
+The Rangers are looking for organized groups and families to assist with a variety of volunteer projects, including rebuilding trails and bridges that were washed out during the floods.
 In addition to flood repair, volunteers will help firefighters protect the park by removing fire fuel.
 For more information, visit: www.nps.gov/romo/supportyourpark/volunteer_openings.htm

 - Cliff Camping With Kent Mountain Adventure Center - Beginning in May 2014, Kent Mountain Adventure Center will offer the opportunity to camp, or have lunch, on the side of cliffs overlooking Rocky Mountain National Park.
 Great for couples and first-time cliff campers, participants will start by learning climbing basics; then a KMAC guide will assist participants in setting up a wall camp utilizing a portaledge.
 High off the ground, participants will enjoy refreshments and marvel with adrenaline and excitement at the incredible views.